Assets with a clear focus

 We also contribute to new financial products being released onto the market by creating our own funds (such as SEB’s Ethos funds) and also as seed investors for new sustainability-oriented funds to be able to start.

-By being active owners
+Being active owners

-We utilise our opportunities as an asset owner to influence individual companies and sectors as well as the financial industry in general.
+We utilise our opportunities as an asset owner to influence individual companies and sectors, as well as the financial industry in general.
 We make our views known and choose partners who, like ourselves, aim to be responsible investors with a long-term perspective.

 Corporate governance regards how a company shall be governed, regulated and controlled to satisfy owners and stakeholders.
-The scope of the Swedish Code of Corporate Governance also includes board responsibilities and roles as well as auditing and reporting.
+The scope of the Swedish Code of Corporate Governance also includes board responsibilities and roles, as well as auditing and reporting.